NLnetLabs/rtrtr/doc/manual/source/manual-page.rst

        A string value specifying the name of the unit that provides the data set for the RTR target to offer.

+history-size
+       An integer value specifying the number of diffs the target should keep in order to process RTR serial queries, i.e., the number of updates to the data set a client may fall behind before having to fetch the full data set again.

+       If this value is missing, it defaults to 10.

 The ``"rtr-tls"`` target has the following *additional* configuration
 options: